Ané Lab

 • Ray Collier (August 2016 – November 2017) – Now Molecular Services Department Research Manager at the Wisconsin Crop Innovation Center

-• Kevin Garcia (January 2014 – September 2017) – Now postdoc at South Dakota State University
+• Kevin Garcia (January 2014 – September 2017) – Now an Assistant Professor at North Carolina State University

-• Matthew Crook (January 2012 – June 2017) – Now Assistant Professor at Weber State University
+• Matthew Crook (January 2012 – June 2017) – Now an Assistant Professor at Weber State University

-• Pierre-Marc Delaux (November 2011 - November 2014) - Now Researcher (Chargé de Recherches, CR2) at Centre de la Recherche Scientifique (CNRS), France.
+• Pierre-Marc Delaux (November 2011 - November 2014) - Now a Senior Researcher (Directeur de Recherches, DR1) at Centre de la Recherche Scientifique (CNRS), France.

-• Muthusubramanian Venkateshwaran (April 2010 – August 2013) - Now Assistant Professor at the University of Wisconsin - Platteville.
+• Muthusubramanian Venkateshwaran (April 2010 – August 2013) - Now, an Associate Professor at the University of Wisconsin - Platteville.

-• Oswaldo Valdés-López (November 2012 - July 2013) Now Associate Professor at the National Autonomous University of Mexico (UNAM).
+• Oswaldo Valdés-López (November 2012 - July 2013) Now a Full Professor at the National Autonomous University of Mexico (UNAM).

-• Arijit Mukherjee (January 2008 – July 2012) - Now Assistant Professor at the University of Central Arkansas.
+• Arijit Mukherjee (January 2008 – July 2012) - Now an Associate Professor at the University of Central Arkansas.

-• Kannan Iyyemperumal (September 2005 – September 2006) - Now working for Applied Biotech Industries Inc.
+• Kannan Iyyamperumal (September 2005 – September 2006) - Now working for Applied Biotech Industries Inc.

 Thesis Advisees and Co-advisees

-• Zachary Keyser (Ph.D. expected in 2020, Plant Breeding Plant Genetics, UW-Madison)
+• Zachary Keyser (Ph.D. completed in May 2021, Plant Breeding Plant Genetics, UW-Madison) - Now Postdoctoral Research Scientist at Corteva Agriscience.

-• Lindsay Chamberlain (M.S. expected in 2019, Agronomy, co-advised with Shawn Conley, UW-Madison)
+• Lindsay Chamberlain (M.S. completed in August 2019, Agronomy, co-advised with Shawn Conley, UW-Madison)

 • Marian Lund-Bolton (Ph.D. completed in May 2019, Plant Pathology, co-advised with Shawn Conley, UW-Madison).
-Now postdoc at the University of Minnesota.
+Now Plant Pathologist at Eurofins BioDiagnostics Inc..

-• Shane Bernard (M.S. completed in December 2018, Cellular and Molecular Biology, UW-Madison)
+• Shane Bernard (M.S. completed in December 2018, Cellular and Molecular Biology, UW-Madison).
+Now a Scientist at PPD.

 • Kevin Cope (Ph.D. completed in September 2018, Cellular and Molecular Biology, UW-Madison).
-Now postdoc at South Dakota State University.
+Now postdoc at the DOE Oak Ridge National Laboratory.

 • David Marburger (Ph.D. completed in February 2016, co-advised with Dr. Shawn Conley, Agronomy, UW-Madison).
 Now Assistant Professor at Oklahoma State University